 - Realize there is stress you cannot see.
 For most worship leaders, the most stressful part of their ministry is dealing with the criticism of the congregation and elders.
 Second is probably dealing with the personalities divas on their team/band.
 Let me ask: Which of those two do most preachers get full access to?
 Neither–though they will often hear the criticism “from above” before the worship leader hears it.
 I’ve found it helpful to inquire if I sense something is going on–and often there is something going on I couldn’t see.

 - Prepare “together.”
 I’ve already mentioned that our worship leader is involved in various facets of the church.
 One of those is sermon series concept.
-I reserve the right to go where I feel I must, but creatively, I would highly recommend involving the worship leader in the creative process of planning message series.
+I reserve the right to go where I feel I must.
+However, I would highly recommend involving the worship leader in the creative process of planning message series.
 Another way we “prepare” together is through music.
 When the “set list” of songs for Sunday is published, I build a playlist of those songs–and they become sermon preparation music until Sunday.
 Those songs work their way into my soul as I prepare, and I get better where we are going that week.
 It helps me better take off and land the plane–but it’s more important as spiritual preparation.
 As we sing them on Sunday, it grafts the sermon into my soul even further as I prepare to preach.
 It’s a small, but big thing.

 - Enjoy their ministry.
 I love watching talented ministers use their gifts to the glory of God.
 Enjoy it!